-The film was based on the novel The Haunting of Hill House (1959) by Shirley Jackson.
+The movie was based on the novel The Haunting of Hill House (1959) by Shirley Jackson.

 According to Robert Wise, Shirley Jackson herself suggested the title The Haunting for the movie; title that she also had considered for the book.

 The story was brilliantly adapted for the screen by Nelson Gidding, who made numerous changes in the original story.